worldmaking/WebXR_P5js_eCampus21/README.md

 ![demo gallery](./assets/webxr04.jpg)

-Image displays a screenshot view of the example WebXR exhibition space.
+Image displays a screenshot view of the demo WebXR exhibition space.
 If a VR headset is available on the computer and supported by the browser, it will show the "Enter VR" option to view the space in VR.

 ### Sister Projects